-Cleaners clean schools; construction sites; commercial, industrial and domestic premises; or industrial machinery and vehicles using portable cleaning equipment.
+Cleaners clean schools, construction sites, commercial, industrial and domestic premises, industrial machinery and vehicles using portable cleaning equipment.

 Cleaners may perform the following tasks: